IITianAnand/IITianAnand/README.md

 - 👋 Hi, I’m Anand Tripathi
-- 👀 I’m interested in Engineering field
+- 👀 I’m interested  in solving pratical problem
-- 🌱 I’m currently learning Electronics and Communication Engineering
+- 🌱 I’m currently pursuing B.Tech in Computer Science and Information Technology (CSIT)
-- 💞️ I’m looking to collaborate on Electonics System
+- 💞️ I’m looking to collaborate on projects including the use of Python, Java or Java Script
-- 📫 How to reach me MOB NO. +91 9598780659
+- 📫 Reach me out at :- tripathianand1357@gmail.com
 - 😄 Pronouns: He,him,His
-- ⚡ Fun fact: currently a student looking for a internship
+- ⚡ Fun fact: Always in supportive mood

 <!---
 IITianAnand/IITianAnand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.